 Whether you’re a first-time gun owner or an experienced firearms user, it’s always a good idea to brush up on your firearm knowledge.
 This article will cover the basics of gun ownership – from safety to storage – with a special section on becoming a new owner during quarantine.

-Along with all the research that goes into purchasing your first (or most recent) gun, there are several decisions that will help make your purchase a responsible one.
+Along with all the research that goes into purchasing your first (or most recent) gun, several decisions will help make your purchase a responsible one.
 Consulting your firearms retailer, purchasing firearm storage, improving your skills, and joining a shooting organization are all ways to make the most of firearm ownership.
 For more info, The National Shooting Sports Foundation® (NSSF) and Project ChildSafe® have a helpful guide on responsible gun ownership for beginners.

 For more gun safety rules and tips, watch this Firearm Safety video and check out this basic firearm safety article from the NSSF.

 COVID-19 presents a special set of circumstances for new gun owners.
-Whether you’re quarantining or have concerns about retailers and resources being closed, this NSSF article on quarantined new gun owners provides practical steps and resources you can use today for safe and effective firearm ownership.
+Whether you’re quarantining or have concerns about retailers and resources being closed, this NSSF article on quarantined new gun owners provides the practical steps and resources you can use today for safe and effective firearm ownership.